douglett/homeflow_front_end_tech_test/README.md

+# dinman notes

+Hello, here are my changes to the homeflow test app.
+I really just added some search and display code, and the ability to select a property to go into a details view.
+Nothing too huge, I hope it is enough to show basic competancy.

+I chose vue.js for this because its easy to use and seems pretty performant.
+It should be nice and easy to read as well.

+I tried to do this task using the windows ruby installer... boy was that a mistake.
+It tried and failed to install msys2, and then couldn't compile several dependancies.
+In future you might reccomend people to go straight to wsl if they are on windows, it worked perfectly on the default ubuntu instance out of the box.

+Thanks very much for considering me.

+- doug

+---

 # Homeflow Front-end Technical test

 At Homeflow, we like our developers to be comfortable with a broad range of technologies and have great problem-solving ability.
 This repo is a basic web app that currently fetches some properties from our API and outputs them to the browser's JS console.